MGoggniat/CNM_lab5/rapport.md

 ## Optimizations
 ### Unoptimized version

-First of all to find what was the bottleneck of the algorithm, we cut the program in different phases ans measured the time of each phase :
+First of all to find what was the bottleneck of the algorithm, we cut the program in different phases and measured the time of each phase :

 - Init phase : Here every array and variable is initialized.
 - Sieve phase : Here the algorithm is executed.